VMware Horizon 7.13.3 Composer

 • Roaming profiles (or DEM profile archives) are stored in a separate sub-folder for each user that only the one user has access to.

-• FSLogix, VMware Persona and Microsoft Roaming Profiles are monolithic profiles that are tied to a specific operating system version.
+• FSLogix, Persona and Microsoft Roaming Profiles are monolithic profiles that are tied to a specific operating system version.
 If you are supporting multiple operating systems, or if users are connecting to multiple, concurrent pools/farms, then create a separate Roaming Profile share path for each operating system version.
 For example, you might have separate Roaming Profile shares for Windows 10 and Windows Server 2019.

 • Theoretically, DEM Personalization Archives can be used across multiple operating system versions.

-• Folder Redirection – stores profile folders that you want to persist but you don’t want to store with the roaming profile.
+• Folder Redirection – stores profile folders that you want to persist, but you don’t want to store with the roaming profile.
 These folders are typically Documents, Downloads, Desktop, and Favorites.
 Folder Redirection speeds up restoration of roaming profiles.
 AppData should not be redirected to this file share path.

 • Each user has a separate sub-folder that only the one user has access to.